howech/gestalt/README.md

 a watch for changes to the underlying file.
 If it changes on disk, ConfigFile will reload the file and update any changed values.

+### ZookeeperConfig

+ZooKeeper (http://zookeeper.apache.org/) is "a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services".
+The ZookeeperConfig object assists in integrating zookeeper services into an overall configuration package.

+ZookeeperConfig does not really assist with writing information to zookeeper, only to reacting to information as it changes on the zookeeper servers.

+Much like the ConfigFile object, the ZookeeperConfig object is just a standard Configuration object with a couple of extra options and methods.

+This configuration object relies on the 'zookeeper' npm package.
+This dependency is not listed in the gestalt package dependencies, and is only required when a ZookeeperConfig object is first instantiated.

+Zookeeper has a slightly different idea about hierarchy from other configuration systems: in general every node can have both a value and children.
+ZookeeperConfig manages this by adding two sub-configuration objects to a configuration representing a a zookeeper node - one called 'data' and the other called 'children'. 'data' will contain whatever comes back from parsing the data in the zookeeper node. 'children' contains names corresponding to the relative names of the zookeeper nodes children and values of more ZookeeperConfig objects corresponding to the zookeeper child nodes.

+- constructor ZookeeperConfig( options )

+The options are the same as for Configuration with the following additions:

+- source

+The source should be a string of the form 'zk://host1:port1,host2:port2/path/to/config'.

+- format

+What format is the data stored in on zookeeper nodes. 'raw' means that the data for a given node will be placed in a javascript string object and stored under the name "data" for that node.
+Other options are 'json', 'ini', and 'yaml'.

+- parser

+The same as for ConfigFile - you can provide your own parser.

+- zookeeper

+Use this option to hand off an existing zookeeper connection

+- zookeeper_options

+If the ZookeeperConfig object is to create its own zookeeper connection, these options will be passed to the constructor for ZooKeeper (from the npm package).

+- create_paths

+Boolean.
+If true, once connected to zookeeper, ZookeeperConfig will create the path of the zookeeper node it is trying to listen to, if it is not already there.

+#### Methods

+- zookeeper( function(zk) )

+The callback will be called when a zookeeper connection becomes available, or immediately if it is already available.
+This method can be used to make zookeeper calls on the same connection that is being used by the ZookeeperConfig object.